SethKaufman/providence/README.md

 ### About CollectiveAccess 1.8

-Note that this version is not yet compatible with PHP version 8.
-Please use versions 7.2, 7.3 or 7.4.
+Note that this is the first version compatible with PHP version 8.
+Please use PHP versions 7.2, 7.3 or 7.4 with older versions of CollectiveAccess.

 ### Installation